Guidelines: problems aplenty

 Look at this online version of the HRSD to see what I mean.
 Qs 4, 9,10,11 & 12 might all be improved by any anxiolytic/sedative — a one gradation change in each of those produces a 5-point improvement of your score, more than double that needed to get a drug approved by the FDA as an AD.
 Yes, incredible as that may seem to outside observers, it really is that silly (50).

 Also, note there is not one single question in HRSD assessing the key core symptom of anhedonia, and precious little for anergia either — absurd, totally absurd.

 The data gathered in clinical trials are inevitably subject to interpretation and uncertainty.
 Responses to a series of questions, artificially and rigidly constructed, asked by someone (unknown to the patient), paid for by a drug company, to go around asking questions from a clipboard!

 For the purposes of analysis, they are coded by someone.
-Doctors have abrogated the responsibility for their lead-role in trials, so this someone is not the doctor who had responsibility for clinical care of the patient, but a technician at drug company central office — in fact, they pay separate ‘clinical trials’ companies, set up specially to manage these things, to do this.
+Doctors have abrogated the responsibility for their lead-role in trials, so this someone is rarely the doctor who had responsibility for clinical care of the patient, but a technician at drug company central office — in fact, they pay separate ‘clinical trials’ companies, set up specially to manage these things, to do this.
 Having an arm's-length-separation facilitates plausible deniability.
-A recent painstaking re-analysis of the infamous paroxetine study 329 illustrates many of these points (25).
+A recent painstaking re-analysis of the infamous paroxetine study 329 illustrates many of these points (51).